 Maybe the economy will be better under a Trump presidency.
 Maybe it will be worse.
 Maybe it will be much better.
 Maybe it will be much worse.
 Time will be the arbiter.
 But that’s not what’s important.
 President Bill Clinton said he kept the following phrase on a wall in the Oval Office to anchor his focus: “It’s the economy, stupid.”
 But what we really need to focus our attention on, is this: “It’s the ecology, stupid.” [e.g., read the brief intro on the Nowhere on our radar page]

-Let me illustrate just how serious the ecological crisis is (while also clarifying what I mean when I say we are “destroying the planet”).
+Let me illustrate just how serious the ecological crisis is (while simultaneously clarifying what I mean when I say we are “destroying the planet”).
 A paper published in the journal Nature, on June 7, 2012 (Anthony D. Barnosky, et. al., “Approaching a state shift in Earth’s biosphere”) touched upon this topic, as reflected in its abstract (this is the first half of the paper’s abstract):